Here.

 actually matters to people."
 It's shiny only if you avoid dealing with

-the gritty basics, which few understand, which depends on specialised
+the gritty basics, which few understand, which depend on specialised

-knowledge, and which remains largely unexplained.
+knowledge, and which remain largely unexplained to that public the regulators should serve.
 The "communication

 Continuing: AI Panel https://lnkd.in/euyBaNFH